luckymanaya/Svelte/README.md

 ### Website #3: [Ana Deufont - Portfolio Photography Website](https://polite-hill-00eb08f10.1.azurestaticapps.net/)
 1. **Navigation Buttons**

 <p align = "justify">Buttons increase interactivity between the users and the site.
-For my website, I will make a ‘Next’ button in order for the user to go to the next page as well as a ‘Go Back’ button so that the user can go back to the previous page whenever they like which supports one of the usability heuristics known as ‘User Control & Freedom’, meaning the user can undo an action or a mistake, allowing them to have more control and freedom.
+For my website, I will make a ‘Next’ button in order for the user to go to the next page as well as a ‘Go Back’ button so that the user can go back to the previous page whenever they like which supports one of the usability heuristics known as ‘User Control & Freedom’.
 This feature will make my website to behave more like a magazine which is what I intended to do.
 Also, I am going to set the cursor to a 'pointer' to make the buttons appear clickable.
 </p>

 2. **Slideshow**